Last updated July 2026

 How long does a visit take?

-What’s inside the conservatory?
+What is inside the conservatory?

-Where exactly are the Winter Gardens?
+Where exactly are the Winter Gardens located?